 (Back to the list of topics)

-Once one enters the country, a couple of items can be added to this list: the news coverage focuses a lot on violence, the violent horror movies in the video stores are openly visible to kids (they are not placed in the adult section together with porn movies as in Germany), extremely harsh punishing even of non-violent criminals (including the recently revived chain gangs in some states), and violent TV cartoons for small kids on Saturday mornings.
+Once one enters the country, a couple of items can be added to this list: the news coverage focuses on violence a lot, the violent horror movies in the video stores are openly visible to kids (they are not placed in the adult section together with porn movies as in Germany), extremely harsh punishing even of non-violent criminals (including the recently revived chain gangs in some states), and violent TV cartoons for small kids on Saturday mornings.
 Generally, Americans have a much higher tolerance for violence in the media (and a much lower tolerance for sex) than Germans.
 To me, this is perplexing, since America's violence problems seem to be much more severe than Germany's sex problems :-)

 A peculiar type of violence, school kids shooting around in schools, is not that uncommon in the US and is very interesting mainly because it seems so puzzling to Americans.
 Every outside observer soon concludes that media and video games glorifying violence together with easy availability of guns and adolescent's common psychological problems provide a satisfactory explanation for the phenomenon.
 Americans cannot reach this conclusion however because the right to bear arms and the right to free speech are considered sacrosanct.
 So all they are left with is "these are bad kids", and you actually hear people say that.

 Somewhat paradoxically, everyday life is a lot less aggressive in the US than it is in Germany.
 People are generally more polite and friendly.
 Phrases like "please", "thank you", "excuse me" and "you are welcome" are a lot more common in the US.
 It happens all the time that a nice girl that you have never met before smiles at you for no apparent reason.
 (In Germany, they do it only if they have a very good reason, which means that you're in business.)
 If you wait in line in an American supermarket, you don't have to constantly watch out for people who try to cut in in front of you.